work-shop/the-avenue-concept-website/wp-content/plugins/better-wp-security/readme.txt

 5. Free malware scan powered by Sucuri SiteCheck.

 == Changelog ==

+= 7.4.1 =
+* Enhancement: New iThemes Sync Verb support for File Change.
+* Tweak: Add additional information about the login attempt when calling the Network Brute Force API.
+* Bug Fix: Hide Backend Bypass.
+* Bug Fix: Strict Standards error during Sync request.
+* Bug Fix: wp_die() if a login interstitial session fails to be created instead of throwing a fatal error.

 = 7.4.0 =
 * New: iThemes Security Admin Notices are now conveniently located in the new Security Messages Menu.
 Check your notices in the Security menu on the WordPress Admin Bar.